Toyota Hybrid & EV Guide

 The Mirai is Toyota's current offering in this space and features an approximately 5 minute hydrogen fueling time, 151hp and up to 500kms of driving range!

-Coming early 2021, the totally redesigned Mirai represents a leap forward for fuel cell electric vehicles, with a significantly greater range, improved driving performance and an elegant, sporty design.
-The 2021 Mirai features a rigid body and low centre of gravity, which makes for nimble and rewarding handling.
+The new and completely redesigned Mirai represents a leap forward for fuel cell electric vehicles, with a significantly greater range that can last up to 647km on a single tank of hydrogen!
+The improved driving performance, elegant and sporty design makes the Mirai one of the most desired zero-emission vehicle.
+Additionally, the Mirai features a rigid body and low centre of gravity, which makes for nimble and rewarding handling.

 Battery Electric Vehicle (BEV)